near/docs/docs/2.build/1.chain-abstraction/multichain-gas-relayer/gas-station.md

    - Repeat `pending_transactions_count` times.
 4. Relay each signed payload to the foreign chain RPC in the order they were requested.

-:::tip testnet contract
+:::tip Contract address

-If you want to try things out, this smart contract is available on `canhazgas.testnet`.
+If you want to try things out, this smart contract is available on:
+- testnet: `canhazgas.testnet`
+- mainnet: `TBD`

 :::